ppy/osu-wiki/news/2025/2025-08-15-project-loved-august-2025.md

 There aren't a lot of mappers who tackle low AR mapping, and crystal glass is quite the gem.
 Mapped by [Dika312](https://osu.ppy.sh/users/741613), a name that's already present in the Loved section with a couple maps, even though their last Loved map was about 3 years ago.

 It's difficult to utilize low AR in a way that fits a mapping style.
 You often see low AR maps where it feels like they have low AR just for the sake of having it.
 But in this case, it goes along so smoothly with the mapping.
 With the map being set to AR7 it provides a really difficult reading challenge, with some difficult patterns that are easy to misread.
-Furthermore, this map was mapped for the grand finals of the sixth edition of the popular AxS tournament as a mixed mods pick, showing that it is of really good quality to be used for a big tournament.
+Furthermore, this map was mapped for the grand finals of the sixth edition of the popular AxS tournament as a mixed mod pick, showing that it is of really good quality to be used for a big tournament.

 If you are very unhinged you can try to play it with HD (Don't do this, for your own sanity) or even add DT if it is too slow.
 All in all a very fun map, and for anyone that likes to step out of their comfort zone to try something different.